This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Get Help NowAlthough an infant’s soft skull helps it come through vaginal delivery with a lower risk of harm and injury, it is still vulnerable.
 Infants are more susceptible to fracture and resulting damage to the brain than the skull of an older child or an adult.

-Fractures to the skull may be one of several types.
-A linear fracture is a simple split in the bone, but it does not lead to movement between the plates of the skull.
-A depressed skull fracture occurs with an injury that causes an indentation in the skull.[2]
+- A linear fracture is a simple split in the bone, but it does not lead to movement between the skull plates.

-This can potentially cause serious injury to the brain.
-A diastatic fracture is a break along a suture, which can cause injury as a child’s brain grows, and the skull and the fracture expand.
+- A diastatic fracture is a separation along a suture, which can cause injury as a child’s brain grows and the skull and the fracture expand.

-Damage from Instruments
+Skull Damage Caused by Instruments

 The most common cause of infant skull fractures is pressure from instruments used during childbirth.
 Doctors and others may use forceps or vacuum extractors to aid in delivering a baby.